 The Sligo County Council planning map tool was used to identify any current or future or projects which may potentially impact on Natura 2000 sites when considered in combination with the proposed development.
-In the preceding five years, many planning applications have been granted planning permission in the Ballysadare/Ballisodare area.
-The majority of these pertained to small scale domestic / commercial developments.
+In the preceding five years, many planning applications have been granted planning permission in the Collooney area.
 Where necessary, these applications were screened for AA, or else full AA was deemed necessary and an NIS was submitted.
 The proposed development will have no significant effects upon any designated site when considered in combination with other developments that have been properly screened or where mitigation is required following AA.

-Any future application in the area that has the potential to impact upon the River Unshin SAC will be subjected to Appropriate Assessment as required under Articles 6(3) of the Habitats Directive.
+Any future application in the area that has the potential to impact upon Lough Gill SAC will be subjected to Appropriate Assessment as required under Articles 6(3) of the Habitats Directive.
 This current development will have no cumulative impacts upon the SACs / SPAs identified when considered in combination with any other development that has been screened for no impacts themselves (Stage 1) or where potential impacts have been mitigated against (Stage 2 AA / NIS).